adioshun/gitBook_DeepDrive/paper2014-ae3d-shape-retrieval.md

 ## RELATED WORK

-Based on the main idea that “two 3D models are similar ifthey look similar with each other from all viewing angles”,there are plenty of view-based approaches that have beenregarded as the most discriminative methods on literature [8].Since our shape descriptor is also view-based, we mainly discusssome effective, competing view-based approaches duringthe following part.In [9], Cyr and Kimia recognized a 3D shape by comparinga view of the shape with all views of 3D objectsusing shock graph matching.
+각 각도에서 같아 보이는 것은 같은 물체 이다.
+Based on the main idea that “two 3D models are similar if they look similar with each other from all viewing angles”, there are plenty of view-based approaches that have been regarded as the most discriminative methods on literature [8].

+Since our shape descriptor is also view-based, we mainly discusssome effective, competing view-based approaches duringthe following part.In [9], Cyr and Kimia recognized a 3D shape by comparinga view of the shape with all views of 3D objectsusing shock graph matching.

 Ohbuchi et al. [10] utilized local visual features by using the Scale Invariant FeatureTransform [11] to retrieve 3D shapes.